-CS is a rare genetic disorder that may affect many areas of the body including heart defects [73].
-The pattern of cardiac malformations varies among individuals and was described only in small case series and case reports.
-Although the CS is a rare disease, the high prevalence and the heterogeneity of CHDs associated with the CS should be taken into account in real life daily clinical practice for differential diagnosis.
-For this reason, this unique case described of PFAA inspired us to investigate the prevalence and types of CHDs in CS and their impact on clinical outcome with a detailed and accurate systematic review.
+CS is a rare genetic disorder that may affect many areas of the body, including heart defects.
+The pattern of cardiac malformations varied among individuals and was described only in small case series and case reports.
+Although CS is a rare disease, the high prevalence and the heterogeneity of CHDs associated with CS should be considered in real-life daily clinical practice for differential diagnosis.
+For this reason, this unique case described of PFAA inspired us to investigate the prevalence and types of CHDs in CS and their impact on clinical outcomes with a detailed and accurate systematic review.